 The recent development of Oslo Airport is not only Norway’s largest onshore construction project, it’s also been EGGS’ largest service design project.
 In cooperation with Norwegian civil aviation operator Avinor, EGGS has helped design a complete organisational change and capacity-building programme for 20,000 employees.
 Via various physical and digital learning environments, all staff at Oslo Airport - including air and ground crew members - have been trained to adopt a new customer-centric mindset.
-This will ensure the airport operates with maximum efficiency once its new Terminal 2 extension has been officially opened in April 2017.
+This ensured the airport operates with maximum efficiency after Terminal 2 extension officially opened in April 2017.

 Oslo Airport is now ready to cope with more passengers than ever - from 17 million people per year to 28 million.
 With an extended terminal building, the floor space will be expanded from 148,000 m2 to 265,000 m2.
 The airport will feature a new train station, check-in areas, technological solutions for baggage handling, security checkpoints, food and drink outlets, duty free and other shops, toilets and baby care rooms.

 Avinor Oslo Airport and Bergen Airport Flesland have both been named Europe’s best for customer service in separate categories.
 Bergen also won the award for the airport with the best progress in customer service in 2018.
 (September, 2019).

 To generate a cultural shift within any organisation takes a lot of strategic planning, but when the employee numbers are the size of a small Norwegian city, the task becomes a major challenge.
 From checking in to baggage handling, security, flight turnarounds, etc - every aspect of the airport is interconnected, and therefore relates to one common service, either closely or more peripherally.
 How do you get 20,000 people to share one common mindset?